broadinstitute/resource-validator/README.md

 This job detects and fixes anomalies by updating Leonardo database status of resources to match their status in Google.

 ## janitor
-This job removes prod resources when they are deemed unused in order to save users $$$.
+This job removes prod resources when they are deemed not utilized.

 ## nuker
-This job ...
+This job cleans up cloud resources created by Leonardo in dev/qa projects.

 # Running Locally